Turboprop vs. piston: when does the step-up actually make sense?

 What the performance gap actually means

-- Your missions regularly require FL250 or above, where pistons cannot operate
+• Your missions regularly require FL250 or above, where pistons cannot operate.

-- You have completed a high-performance piston phase and are genuinely ready for the training commitment
+• You have completed a high-performance piston phase and are genuinely ready for the training commitment.

-- The purchase is a business decision with demonstrable time value attached to the speed gain
+• The purchase is a business decision with demonstrable time value attached to the speed gain.

-When it does not make sense yet
+It does not make sense yet when:

-- Your typical trips are under 400 nm and mostly at lower altitudes
+• Your typical trips are under 400 nm and mostly at lower altitudes.

 Our picks